Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Connecticut Home Heating Fuel Comparison

-Families have a variety of fuels that can be used when it comes to heating.
-Natural Gas is the most popular choice in Connecticut, used by 537,918 or 37% of residents.
-The 2nd most popular primary heating fuel for Connecticut homeowners is Heating Oil, used by 491,612 homes (34%).
-The rest of the homes are heated with Electricity (21%), Propane (6%), Wood (1%), and Other (1%).
+Homes have a choice of fuels to choose from when it comes to heating.
+Natural Gas is the preferred choice in Connecticut, used by 537,918 or 37% of families.
+The next most popular primary heating fuel for Connecticut homeowners is Heating Oil, used by 491,612 homes (34%).
+The remaining homes are heated with Electricity (21%), Propane (6%), Wood (1%), and Other (1%).

 Heating Oil (Fuel Oil) Use in Connecticut